ickb/whitepaper/README.md

 ## Audit

-This proposal and the [code of iCKB Scripts](https://github.com/ickb/v1-core/tree/master/scripts) has been both internally reviewed by individuals with deep experience in Nervos L1 and [externally audited by the Scalebit team](http://scalebit.xyz/reports/20240911-ICKB-Final-Audit-Report.pdf), an internationally recognized blockchain security team.
+This whitepaper and the [code of iCKB Scripts](https://github.com/ickb/v1-core/tree/master/scripts) has been both internally reviewed by individuals with deep experience in Nervos L1 and [externally audited by the Scalebit team](http://scalebit.xyz/reports/20240911-ICKB-Final-Audit-Report.pdf), an internationally recognized blockchain security team.

 ## Unsigned Lock Witnesses Malleability

-All the script presented in this proposal (iCKB Script, Owned Owner Script and Limit Order Script) follow a novel pattern of using a script both as lock in one cell and type into another cell.
+All the script presented in this whitepaper (iCKB Script, Owned Owner Script and Limit Order Script) follow a novel pattern of using a script both as lock in one cell and type into another cell.
 While the pattern allows great flexibility, it also comes with an implicit weakness: the cell that uses the script as lock doesn't rely on signature-based verification, so the witnesses in the same group (lock, input type and output type) can be modified by an attacker after user signature.
-[Credits to @XuJiandong for the discovery](https://github.com/ickb/v1-core/issues/10).
+[Credits to @XuJiandong for the discovery](https://github.com/ickb/whitepaper/issues/22).

-**Rule of thumb**: if a script in a transaction needs to store data in the witness and this data can be tampered without the transaction becoming invalid, then this transaction must not employ the scripts presented in the current proposal.
+**Rule of thumb**: if a script in a transaction needs to store data in the witness and this data can be tampered without the transaction becoming invalid, then this transaction must not employ the scripts presented in the current whitepaper.

 This witnesses malleability doesn't affect the current iCKB use-cases as no data that can be freely tampered is ever stored into witnesses.

 ## Confusion Attack on Limit Order

 Due to the architectural design of Nervos L1, output locks are not executed during the transaction validation process.
 Consequently, an attacker may create a limit order that shares the same master cell as an already existing limit order.
 This situation may lead to confusion to the front-end code regarding the identification of the correct limit order.
 Users must exercise particular caution when melting their limit order and master cell, as selecting the incorrect limit order could result in the permanent locking of the funds associated with their original limit order.
-More details in the [dedicated GitHub issue](https://github.com/ickb/proposal/issues/19).
+More details in the [dedicated GitHub issue](https://github.com/ickb/whitepaper/issues/19).

 The most practical solution is to fetch the original Mint tx of the Limit Order (LO).
 With the Mint tx, it's possible to validate (on the front-end) that all the LO parameters are the same between the current LO and the initial Mint LO, but in case there are still multiple LO for the same Master Cell, there must be an additional heuristic.